-In 2018, Sam was able to audition for Adam Levine, Kelly Clarkson, Blake Shelton and Jennifer Hudson on Season 15 of NBC's The Voice.
+In 2018, Sam was able to audition on NBC's The Voice for Adam Levine, Kelly Clarkson, Blake Shelton and Jennifer Hudson.
 He was the season's "Young James Taylor" and he was the first artist to ever perform a Jim Croce song on the show.
-While he did not advance with his blind audition performance of "Time in a Bottle", Sam was selected by Kelsea Ballerini to be one of six artists in The Voice's first ever "Comeback Stage".
-He was able to work with Ballerini, who called his performance "perfect".